 - However, these receipts will probably not suffice to offset the value of imports and invisible payments such as royalties on patents and licences.
-Grain imports, depending as they do on unforeseeable climatic conditions, will be an unpredictable, but undoubtedly fairly costly element of foreign procurement.
-A graduated choice between different types of technological imports is therefore on the cards.
-None the less, the USSR will no doubt risk an increase in its overall indebtedness to the West since, with its gold reserves and its extensive potential resources of energy and staple products, it will remain solvent.
+Grain imports, depending as they do on unforeseeable climatic conditions, will be an unpredictable, but undoubtedly fairly costly element of foreign A graduated choice between different types of technological imports is therefore on the cards.
+Nonetheless. the USSR will no doubt risk an increase in its overall indebtedness to the West since, with its gold reserves and its extensive potential resources of energy and staple products, it will remain solvent.
 The level of indebtedness will, however, be held in check by two factors, namely the servicing of the debt, which could soon top \$5 milliard, or over a quarter of foreseeable short to medium-term export earnings, and the need to provide an example of a strictly orthodox foreign trade policy for the East European countries, for whom external debts are creating more serious problems. - 16.
-The contribution made by Western technology and the palliative of foreign indebtedness as a means of promoting import programmes on a par with minimum production needs will not be sufficient to produce the economic efficiency and output needed to meet the combined requirements of the defence sector, of industry and its crying need for investment and of consumers as a whole.
-Only fundamental planning and management reforms can give the necessary spur to labour and capital productivity and prevent the need for difficult choices over the next decade, even assuming that agreements on arms limitations partly stem the flow of funds into the defence sector, since it would be some time before these changes led to a pick-up in the economy,
+The contribution made by Western technology and the palliative of foreign indebtedness as a means of promoting import programmes on a par with minimum production needs will not be sufficient to produce the economic efficiency and output needed to meet the combined requirements of the defence sector, of industry with its crying need for investment and of consumers as a whole.
+Only fundamental planning and management reforms can give the necessary spur to labour and capital productivity and prevent the need for difficult choices over the next decade.
+It would be some time before these changes could lead to a pick-up in the economy, even assuming that the Soviet Government should decide to channel the funds released by any arms limitations agreements to the non-military sectors, and at present this is by no means certain.